At a Glance

 Day Three

-We have a full day today to explore Awash in search of its rare mammals.
-We will head out at first light to get in several hours of game-viewing before herdsmen make their way in from neighbouring villages - our focus can be tailored to the group's interests today, and we may choose to seek out Awash's black-maned Lion, or instead focus on the area's smaller cats.
-We'll return to our camp during the heat of the day, but will again enjoy an extended evening and night drive into Awash's wilderness.
+We have a full day today to explore Maze in search of its rare mammals.
+We will head out at first light to get in several hours of game-viewing before herdsmen make their way in from neighbouring villages - our focus can be tailored to the group's interests today, and we may choose to seek out lion, leopard or cheetah, or instead focus on the area's smaller cats.
+We'll return to our camp during the heat of the day, but will again enjoy an extended afternoon drive into Maze's wilderness.

 Day Four